 |Panasonic TZ100« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TZ100|

 |Sony RX10 III« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 III|

 It is notable that the X-T2 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .

 Review summary: Fujifilm X-T2 vs Panasonic LX15

-So how do things add up?
-Which of the two cameras – the Fujifilm X-T2 or the Panasonic LX15 – has the upper hand?
+So what conclusions can be drawn?
+Is the Fujifilm X-T2 better than the Panasonic LX15 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.